Grimoire

 While the term grimoire is originally European—and many Europeans throughout history, particularly ceremonial magicians and cunning folk, have used grimoires—the historian Owen Davies has noted that similar books can be found all around the world, ranging from Jamaica to Sumatra.
 He also noted that in this sense, the world's first grimoires were created in Europe and the ancient Near East.

 Etymology

-It is most commonly believed that the term grimoire originated from the Old French word grammaire, which had initially been used to refer to all books written in Latin.
-By the 18th century, the term had gained its now common usage in France, and had begun to be used to refer purely to books of magic.
+The etymology of grimoire is unclear.
+It is most commonly believed that the term grimoire originated from the Old French word grammaire 'grammar', which had initially been used to refer to all books written in Latin.
+By the 18th century, the term had gained its now common usage in France and had begun to be used to refer purely to books of magic.
 Owen Davies presumed this was because "many of them continued to circulate in Latin manuscripts".

-However, the term grimoire later developed into a figure of speech amongst the French indicating something which was hard to understand.
-In the 19th century, with the increasing interest in occultism amongst the British following the publication of Francis Barrett's The Magus (1801), the term entered the English language in reference to books of magic.
+However, the term grimoire later developed into a figure of speech among the French indicating something that was hard to understand.
+In the 19th century, with the increasing interest in occultism among the British following the publication of Francis Barrett's The Magus (1801), the term entered English in reference to books of magic.